cdolivei/cdolivei.github.io/_posts/2024-07-25-toronto-election.md

+---
+layout: post
+title: 2023 Toronto Election candidates
+summary: I review the candidates and find some gems
+tags: toronto
+---

+Note: I was going through my GitHub branches and noticed this draft from 2023.
+I'm not sure why I didn't post it, but I enjoyed reading it again, so I'm publishing it now!

 2023 Toronto Election

 The City of Toronto recently had it's mayoral election with 102 candidates running.
 Only a few people actually stood a chance of winning, but I thought it would be unfair to the other 96 candidates who at least chose to run.
 So I randomly went through the list and checked out some random people's platform.
 Oh boy, what a journey!